 - Bobath therapy also looks at how small improvements or exercises can be fitted into the normal pattern of daily life, so it’s easier to keep up with progress beyond the intensive therapy blocks.

 What to expect

 Bobath therapy is usually offered as an intensive therapy block of 18 x 1 hour sessions over 6 weeks.
-If it's for a child, parents or carers will attend and during the first appointment the therapist will spend time getting to know the child.
-They will ask questions about what the child can do, what they and their carers find difficult and what they would like to be able to do.
-For adults the process is much the same, the focus is on what would represent progress.
+Children attend the centre with their parents/carers and during the first appointment the therapist will spend time getting to know the child.
+They ask questions about what the child can do, what they and their carers find difficult and what they would like to be able to do.

 The therapist may use some specific standardised assessments and outcome measures to look at these areas in more detail.
-If the child and family, or client are in agreement they may also take some video to take a closer look at the movements in question.
-Goals will be identified providing a focus for therapy, and which can be evaluated at the end of the therapy block.
+If the child and family are in agreement they may also take some video to see how the child moves.
+Goals will be identified with the family, which will provide a focus for therapy and which can be evaluated at the end of the therapy block.